Show All Answers

 This also gives you time to purchase the items you need such as collars, leashes, food, bowls, litter boxes, dog houses, and pet carriers.
 If a pet is already spayed or neutered, you may be able to take the animal home sooner.
 For more information, contact the Animal Services at 479-444-3456.

 Because we take in sick, behaviorally unsound and very old animals, we cannot place all of them in homes.
-If the animal is aggressive or has an illness/injury that will take major resources, we are committed to providing humane euthanasia.
+If the animal is aggressive or has an illness/injury that will take major resources or constitutes a quality of life issue, we are committed to providing humane euthanasia.
+Those decisions are made by our staff Veterinarian.
 For more information, contact the Animal Services at 479-444-3456.

 If your pet becomes ill or injured, you should call your veterinarian or the one nearest to you.
 Local veterinarians' phone numbers are listed in the yellow pages of the phone book under the heading "Veterinarians".